 Gamelan music originated on the islands of Java and Bali, in Indonesia.
 It is played by an ensemble (also called a Gamelan) predominantly comprising bronze gongs and metallophones, with bamboo flutes, strings and other percussion.
 The University of York instruments - named ‘Sekar Petak’ (‘White Flower’) in honour of Yorkshire’s white rose symbol - was the first purpose-built Javanese gamelan in a British university.
 The instruments were first assembled and played in 1981, having been commissioned by the Department of Music's Dr Neil Sorrell from master craftsman Bapak Tentrem Sarwanto.
 On 22 November each year the anniversary of the Gamelan is marked by an informal playing session at which it is presented with flowers and fruit.
 Here's a taste of the soundworld of Gamelan Sekar Petak: a film made as part of the National Centre for Early Music's Music4U programme with Tang Hall SMART, Castaway Goole, Hull Rhythm Pixies and the University of York’s Gamelan Sekar Petak ensemble. https://youtu.be/jjU40ADOXv4

 Gamelan Sekar Petak is played regularly by an inter-departmental student ensemble and a thriving community group.
 Gamelan also forms a key part of the University's community music programmes and the instruments are used regularly in outreach activity with local schools, youth groups and community partners.
 Gamelan Sekar Petak has toured extensively across the UK and has played internationally in Italy and Ireland, as well as making appearances on children's TV programmes for BBC and ITV.
-The ensemble gives an annual concert as part of the YorkConcerts series; the 2019 concert is on Wednesday 13 May when they will be joined by the University Consort of Viols in a programme inspired by the meeting of viols and gamelan during Francis Drake's 1580 circumnavigation of the globe.
+The ensemble gives an annual concert as part of the YorkConcerts series; the 2020 concert is on Wednesday 13 May when they will be joined by the University Consort of Viols in a programme inspired by the meeting of viols and gamelan during Francis Drake's 1580 circumnavigation of the globe.
 Featuring music from the time of Drake and new works written for the combined ensembles.